NFL Conference Futures Betting

 Current NFC odds: +6500 (Odds before season: +4800)

 With hopes of winning the division all but extinguished by the Cowboys, it’s hard to see how they find a route into the playoffs.
-Even at +6500, neither the offence nor the defence is good enough for this team to even be thinking about a potential return to the Super Bowl.
+Even at +6500, neither the offense nor the defense is good enough for this team to even be thinking about a potential return to the Super Bowl.

 Washington Football Team